Vanguard (1799 ship): 3rd voyage transporting enslaved people (1804–1805)

-4th slave voyage (1806–1807)
+4th voyage transporting enslaved people (1806–1807)

 Captain James Barr acquired a letter of marque on 18 April 1806.
 He sailed from Liverpool on 15 May 1806.

-He purchased his slaves at Bonny Island and stopped at São Tomé before sailing on to the West Indies.
+Barr purchased captives at Bonny Island and stopped at São Tomé before sailing on to the West Indies.

-LL reported on 6 February 1807 that Vanguard, of Liverpool, Barr, master, which had been reported to have been taken off Old Calabar by two French frigates and a brig, arrived at Jamaica on 8 December 1806 from Bonny.
+LL reported on 6 February 1807, that Vanguard, of Liverpool, Barr, master, which had been reported to have been taken off Old Calabar by two French frigates and a brig, had arrived at Jamaica on 8 December 1806, from Bonny.

 Vanguard arrived at Kingston, Jamaica, on 8 December 1806.
-There she landed 372 slaves.
+There she landed 372 captives.
 She sailed from Kingston on 22 March 1807 and arrived back at Liverpool on 12 May.
 She had sailed from Liverpool with 47 crew members and she suffered three crew deaths on the voyage.

 Post-slave trade

 The Slave Trade Act 1807 forbade British participation in the slave trade, forcing owners to deploy their vessels in other trades.
 Vanguard became a West Indiaman.
 LR for 1808 showed her master as Kitchen & Co., and her trade as Liverpool–Trinidad.
-Robert Kitchen and Benjamin Cors had been Vanguard's owner on her fourth slave voyage.
+Robert Kitchen and Benjamin Cors had been Vanguard's owner on her fourth voyage transporting enslaved people.